 - Right-Click on a music file and select Open with Anytune, or

-- Drag song files from a folder or directly from iTunes onto an a Anytune Playlist:
+- Drag song files from a folder onto an Anytune Playlist:

 All Tunes or a Playlist you created, not an iTunes playlist.